smuch323/example-site/README.md

 # example-site
-This is soemthing that I definitely know how to do.
+This is something that I definitely know how to do.
 ## example of subheading
 more text more text more text akfadslfsdhasfljfadslkhadfl